kalumwe/kalumwe/README.md

 - 🔭 I’m currently working on related projects.
-- 🌱 I’m currently learning AWS and node.
+- 🌱 I’m currently learning Angular and node.
 - 💬 Ask me about PHP or Javascript.
 - 📫 How to reach me: kalukav55@gmail.com, please feel free to reach out for collaborations or inquiries.